 So after a very long trip up north, we finally arrived in Glasgow (this was actually the second time I’d been up there for Robot Wars, as I’d been to the recording of the pilot episode back in the last series).
 The first thing that told us we were at Robot Wars was the noise – even outside the warehouse you could hear the crowd cheering and sounds from inside the pit.
 After making our way to the warehouse, we parked up outside and stuck our heads in.
 The whole area was filled with pit tables and robots I’d seen on TV… I think surreal was the best word to describe it all!
 And here we were, about to be very much amongst it all.
 So the warehouse door opened, we unloaded Tauron onto a trolley, and rolled on in.

 It was at this point that I got a very convenient phone call – remember that dead weapon motor?
-Well, luckily, the person that I was buying the motor from (Sean of Team Phantom) was also in the audience that day.
-So I met up with him just outside the pits, and we got to work installing the new motor, with help from numerous other roboteers (what are all of your favourite drinks, as I’m buying!)
+Well, luckily, the person that I was buying the replacement motor from (Sean of Team Phantom) was also in the audience that day.
+So I met up with him just outside the pits where he handed over a very heavy box, and we got to work installing the new motor, with help from numerous other roboteers (what are all of your favourite drinks, as I’m buying!)
 The next day we were due to fight… and the rest is history.
 To find out what happened next, read on (spoilers, duh).

 Tauron vs Robots